-Author Notes: Oatmeal!
-It's what's for dinner!
-Shed of its customary cloying mantle of sugar, honey, maple syrup, agave nectar or whathaveyou, oatmeal stands proudly alongside the great grains of the world.
-I was late to the party in discovering this, and I'm certainly not the first one to use oats in a risotto-like recipe, but, inspired by Merrill's Farro Risotto, this is what we came up with.
+Oatmeal—it's what's for dinner!
+Shed of its customary cloying mantle of sugar, honey, maple syrup, agave nectar, or what have you, oatmeal stands proudly alongside the great grains of the world.
+I was late to the party in discovering this, and I'm certainly not the first one to use oats in a risotto-like recipe, but, inspired by Merrill's Farro Risotto, this is what I came up with.
 For dinner! —wssmom

 This dish was a great spin on traditional rice risotto, and the ease of preparation was fabulous.
 I used about 3 1/4 cups of organic chicken stock for simmering, and added two glugs of pinot gris to finish.
-The sautéed scallions and mushrooms added savoriness, and the parmesan cheese introduced just enough saltiness.
+The sautéed scallions and mushrooms added savoriness, and the Parmesan cheese introduced just enough saltiness.
 Texturally, our ris-oat-o emerged creamy, silky, and perfectly done.
-I was extremely pleased with this exploration of oats -- they're not just for breakfast!
+I was extremely pleased with this exploration of oats—they're not just for breakfast!
 Kudos to wssmom for a great recipe. —Bevi

-- Melt a tablespoon of butter in a medium-sized saucepan, and stir in the scallions.
+Melt 1 tablespoon of butter in a medium-sized saucepan and stir in the scallions.
 Cook over medium-low heat until softened.
-In a small skillet, saute the mushrooms in the remaining butter until browned.
+In a small skillet, sauté the mushrooms in the remaining butter until browned.
 Set aside.

-- Add the oats to the scallions and stir until mixed in.
-Add about a cup of the stock and bring to a simmer, repeating with the two remaining cups of stock.
+Add the oats to the scallions and stir until mixed in.
+Add about a cup of the stock and bring to a simmer, letting most of the liquid absorb.
+Repeat 2 more times with 1 cup of stock each time.
 Once all the liquid is incorporated and it is simmering nicely, cover and cook for 10 minutes, or until the oats are al dente.